thomasballinger/endless-web/readme-developer.txt

 The Scons builds can be controlled by setting the appropriate environment variable(s), either directly in the environment or just for the lifetime of the command:

   $ AR=gcc-ar RANLIB=gcc-ranlib scons

+Building the web build

+Windows: ?

+Mac and Linux:

+Install scons with apt-get, yum, brew, etc. Unlike the setup instructions for the normal build on Mac above, you will need scons on Mac.

+Install Emscripten: follow instructions at https://emscripten.org/docs/getting_started/downloads.html

+Use the latest version (see instructions above) and source the emsdk_env.sh file so you can run commands like emcc, em++ and emrun.

+Now in the source code folder, run

+  $ scons -j 8 mode=emcc music=off opengl=gles threads=off
+  $ emrun --serve_after_close --serve_after_exit --browser chrome --private_browsing endless-sky.html